Installing using Docker

 If you want to build from a specific branch (such as a release branch), pass

 <branchname> to the

 git clone command.

-It's possible to compile using some platform specific instruction sets (e.g.
+It's also possible to compile using specific instruction sets (e.g. AVX).

-in the documentation, you can add the flags
+bazel build in the documentation, simply add the